Divyansh-Tripathi-09/awsProject/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).To create a website which contains previous years question papers.

 ## Available Scripts